Azure-Samples/load-testing-jmeter-plugins/README.md

 1. [Assign an identity to your load testing resource](https://learn.microsoft.com/en-us/azure/load-testing/how-to-use-a-managed-identity?tabs=azure-portal) so it can send events to the target Event Hub using the `Azure Event Hubs Data Sender` role.
 Here is an example of how it looks after setting the role assignments:

     ![managed-identity-assigned-roles.png](./assets/managed-identity-assigned-roles.png)

+1. When setting the test plan, make sure to select the engine identity as `System Managed Identity`.